MicrosoftDocs/powerapps-docs/powerapps-docs/developer/model-driven-apps/troubleshoot-forms.md

 - Controls are not shown/hidden.

-Any of the above behaviors appears after the form is opened, for example, you see a value or control for a second, and then the value changes or the control disappears.
+Any of the above behaviors appear after the form is opened, for example, you see a value or control for a second, and then the value changes or the control disappears.

-There are many possible causes for the unexpected behaviors when a form opens.
+There are multiple reasons why the unexpected behaviors occurs when a form opens.
 One of the most common is the [OnLoad](https://docs.microsoft.com/powerapps/developer/model-driven-apps/clientapi/reference/events/form-onload) scripts that run synchronously or asynchronously to change the field/control behavior.
 To determine if your script is causing the issue, you can disable the form handlers using the URL parameters by appending `**&flags=DisableFormHandlers=true**` flag at the end of your app URL.

 If the form loads normally after you disable the form handler, it indicates that there is an issue with the script that is blocking or causing an error when a form is loading.

 ## Intermittent form errors

-There are many possible causes for intermittent or random form errors.
-Using the unsupported [Client API](https://docs.microsoft.com/powerapps/developer/model-driven-apps/clientapi/reference) methods are one of the main reasons why you see the intermittent errors and usually have some of the following characteristics:
+There are many reasons why an intermittent or random form error occurs.
+The most common is using unsupported [Client API](https://docs.microsoft.com/powerapps/developer/model-driven-apps/clientapi/reference) methods that have some of the following characteristics:

 - Occurs on some records, users, regions, browsers, or only during a certain period when the network or service load is high.